-Plating of agricultural tractors
+Plating of agricultural tractors and trailers

 Manufacturer’s plates, authorisation plates, other towed equipment.